 - Plan a vacation, either the family or kid-free variety.

 - Seek out new mom friends and/or make time for your current friends (moms or not!).

-- Get into strength training or try out other workouts.
+- Get into strength training or try other workouts.
 Check out our roundups of free YouTube workouts and quick workouts for busy moms.
 If you haven’t been able to fit exercise into your life as a mom, consider lunch workouts.

 - Pick a charity to help, or take some kind of small political action (unless completely avoiding politics is your self-care these days.).

 - Book a service (or day) at a spa.